cm01234/mm-pdf-qa/README.md

 # Local PDF CLANKER

 A local PDF question-answering assistant built with Streamlit, PyMuPDF, ChromaDB, Sentence Transformers, and Ollama.
-Upload a PDF, index its text, tables, and images, then ask questions about its contents through a chat interface.
+Upload one or more PDFs, index their text, tables, and images, then ask questions through a chat interface.
 Documents and model calls stay on your machine.

 > This project is designed for local use.
 Ollama must be installed separately and the required model must be downloaded before asking questions.

+> **Experimental project:** This project was made for fun and must not be used in real case scenarios, production workflows, or decisions that affect people.

 ## Features